vsavalei/twostage/README.md

 The TS and PIM estimates and standard errors are quite similar.
-Technically, the TS estimates are less efficient than FIML estimates, which FIML supposedly provides.
+Technically, the TS estimates are less efficient than FIML estimates, which the PIM setup supposedly provides.
 However, this has not been evaluated in any simulations.
-When data are complete, both TS and PIM produce equivalent output to the complete data run on the manually-formed composites, see the Complete_data vignette.
+When data are complete, both TS and PIM produce equivalent output to the complete data run on the manually-formed composites (see the Complete_data vignette).

 Approximate fit assessment of PIM models is a bit more complicated and requires special setup.
-The gist of the issue is that we want to assess the fit of the composite model, not the fit of the etire model.
-See Approximate_fit vignette for how to do this.
-Additionally, with missing data, both TS and PIM methods will require minor corrections to fit indices in order for them to mimic their would-be complete data values;
-eventually, the Approximate_fit vignette will show this as well.
+The gist of the issue is that we want to assess the fit of the composite model, not the fit of the entire model.
+Some functions to automate this are described in the Approximate_fit vignette.
+Additionally, with missing data, both TS and PIM methods will require minor corrections to fit indices in order for them to mimic their would-be complete data values; eventually, the Approximate_fit vignette will show this as well.

 <!-- Links to (../doc/Complete_data.html) do not work until the package website is on Github.
 Links to  (../vignettes/Complete_data.html) do not work because this folder does not contain hmtl files.
 Ignore for now, see advice below.
 &#10;<!-- Note on GitHub: If the README is on GitHub and you want to link to the rendered vignette during development, you could manually provide a link to a rendered version stored externally (e.g., on GitHub Pages) until it is published on CRAN.-->